 Finally, I drilled holes for the hinges.
-I purchased my (awesome) soft close hinges from ebay, and got 10 hinges for $18!
+I purchased my (awesome) soft close hinges from Amazon!
 I used a hinge jig that I purchased from the hardware store, and it made lining things up really easy!

 Note: These hinges are designed for a full overlay door.
 When buying hinges, think about the cabinet design - How the door fits? - Is there a face frame? - then buy the appropriate style.